new construction or building expansion

-When the project involves changes to the exterior of the building, changes to the site or new construction, an approval from the Zoning Commission is the first step.
+When the project involves changes to the exterior of a commercial or industrial building, changes to the site or new construction, an approval from the Zoning Commission is the first step.
 For a successful application to the Zoning Commission, the site and building concept plans must be complete and conform to regulations.

 There are two types of Zoning Approvals allowed by the Connecticut General Statues —Site Plan Approval and Special Permit

 (1) Site Plan Approval – If the use is approved in the zone and the proposal is a simple expansion enlarging a structure by less than 2,500 square feet or 25% whichever is less, a Site Plan application is required.
 This process will typically include review of:

 - The Building Exterior View Parking